 - Receive counseling to manage and accept tinnitus

 - Explore medications to relieve symptoms or reduce anxiety

 Kresge Hearing Research Institute, inside the Department of Otolaryngology at Michigan Medicine, is on the cutting-edge of researching mechanisms underlying tinnitus and developing novel, basic science- based treatments for patients with tinnitus through research funded by the National Institutes of Health and private foundations.

 U-M has patented the concept behind a new device developed during tinnitus research.
 Called targeted bimodal auditory-somatosensory stimulation, this device plays a sound into the ears and delivers weak electrical pulses to the cheek or neck.
 Careful specification of the exact timing between the two sensory stimulations, based on neural recordings in animals are used to quiet the phantom sounds by targeting unruly neural-circuit activity.
 Learn more about targeted bimodal auditory-somatosensory stimulation on the Michigan Lab Blog.

 The device remains experimental and is not yet commercially available.
 The current clinical trial is no longer accepting subjects as the recruitment pool is now complete.
-They expect results from the second trial later in 2019.
+They expect results from the second trial in fall 2020.